Leicestershire County Cricket Club: The 1970s and the first golden era

 Ray Illingworth, again from Yorkshire, instilled self-belief to the extent that the county took its first ever trophy in 1972, the Benson & Hedges Cup with Chris Balderstone man of the match.
 This was start of the first golden era as the first of five trophies in five years and included Leicestershire's first ever County Championship title in 1975.
 A couple of runners up spots were also thrown in.

 The game when Leicestershire won their first ever County Championship, on 15 September 1975, marked something of a personal triumph for Chris Balderstone.
 Batting on 51 not out against Derbyshire at Chesterfield, after close of play he changed into his football kit to play for Doncaster Rovers in an evening match 30 miles away (a 1–1 draw with Brentford).
-Thus he is the only player to have played League Football and first class cricket on the same day.
+Thus he is the only player to have played League Football and first-class cricket on the same day.
 He then returned to Chesterfield to complete a century the following morning and take three wickets to wrap up the title.
 To add to that season's success for Leicestershire was a second Benson & Hedges victory.

 The 1980s

-A runners up spot in the 1982 County Championship brought some respectability, but the decade's only first class silverware was in the 1985 Benson & Hedges Cup with Balderstone still on board making him the most successful trophy winner in the club's history with six.
+A runners-up spot in the 1982 County Championship brought some respectability, but the decade's only silverware was in the 1985 Benson & Hedges Cup with Balderstone still on board making him the most successful trophy winner in the club's history with six.